My Photography & Travel Guide to Colmar, France

 Getting Around Colmar

 Colmar is made for walking.
-The Old Town is compact and flat, and nearly every photo-worthy corner is pedestrian-friendly.
+The Old Town is compact and flat, and nearly every photo-worthy corner is reachable on foot.
+If you are staying in the historic center, you will not need any other transport during your stay.

 A Santa Letter Box